-RA Map 8 Brubberdale (area A)
+RA Map 8, Brubberdale (part of area N)

-- 1 A submission form containing the text setting out the evidence for the inclusion of the site on the map. - 2 A species list of grasses and herbs. - 3 A map identifying the site marked with references to the text. - 4 An aerial photograph of the site. - 5 A map showing the extent of such features as the Grassland Inventory and Countryside Stewardship Agreements where these apply to the site (taken from www.magic.gov.uk)
+1 A submission form containing the text setting out the evidence for the inclusion of the site on the map.

+2 A map identifying the site marked with references to the text.

+3 An aerial photograph of the site.

+4 A map showing the extent of such features as the Grassland Inventory and Countryside Stewardship Agreements where these apply to the site (taken from www.magic.gov.uk)